-When any electrical component in a car doesn't work, the fist step is to check the fuse that protects the circuit with this component.
-You can find the fuse map in the owner's manual, or on the fuse box cover.
-In many cars there is a tool to pull the fuses that might be located in the fuse box or in the fuse box cover.
-There are several ways to check fuses.
-The easiest way is to pull the fuse out and check it visually.
+When any electrical component in a car doesn't work, the first step is to check the fuse that protects the circuit with this component.
+Modern cars typically have two fuse boxes: one under the hood, and the other inside the cabin.
+You can find the fuse map in the owner's manual, or on the fuse box cover

-For example, we are going to check the fuse for the front accessory power socket, also known as the cigarette lighter socket.
-It stopped working.
-It's the fuse that blows the most often.
-In this car in the photo, the inside fuse panel is installed right above the driver's kick panel.
-We found the tool to pull fuses inside the fuse box in the engine compartment.
+For example, in this car, the cigarette lighter socket, also known as the front accessory power socket, stopped working.
+We are going to check the fuse.
+In this car, the inside fuse panel is installed right above the driver's kick panel.
+We found a tool to pull fuses inside the fuse box in the engine compartment.

-Turn the key to OFF position.
-Before pulling the fuse, It's always a good idea to mark its position, so you can install it on the same spot.
+Turn the key to the OFF position.
+Before pulling the fuse, It's always a good idea to mark its position, so you can install it into the same spot.
 We take the tool and pull the fuse with it.
-This fuse is blown (on the right side in the image).
-Fuses have a thin metal conductor inside that melts when the current is higher that the fuse rating.
-In this blown fuse the conductor is melted, see the photo.
+As you can see, the fuse is blown (on the right).
+Fuses have a thin metal conductor inside that melts when the current is higher than the fuse rating.
+In this blown fuse the conductor is melted.

-Some types of fuses, like these low-profile mini fuses in the photo above are universal and can be purchased in any auto parts stores.
+Some types of fuses, like these low-profile mini fuses in the photo above, are universal and can be purchased in any auto parts store.
 Larger fuses or panels with several fuses might need to be ordered from a dealer.

 All cars have at least one main fuse or fusible link.
 It's usually installed at the positive battery terminal or in the fuse box, connected to the battery positive cable.
-Often a main fuse blows when accidentally touching the wrong battery terminal when boosting a dead battery.
-The symptom of a blown main fuse is no power and no lights inside the car.
+Often the main fuse blows when accidentally touching the wrong battery terminal when boosting a dead battery.
 Checking the main fuse is easy, it's usually clearly visible if it's blown.
-If the main fuse blew, there is a chance that a few other smaller fuses are blown too.
+If the main fuse is blown, there is a chance that a few other smaller fuses are blown too.

 How to check a fuse with a multimeter